Yamaha Disklavier Power Supplies: Diagnosing & Rebuilding

 If you have an upright Disklavier and are comfortable with DIY repair work, you might choose to remove the power supply yourself.
 Be mindful that the capacitors are large, and that there’s voltage even when unplugged.
 Do not attempt this if you’re at all uncomfortable: A technician can remove it quickly without meaningful risk to themselves or the instrument.

-- Unplug the piano and press the power button.
-Then wait a few minutes.
+1. Unplug the piano and press the power button.
+Then wait ten minutes.
 Pressing the power button helps to discharge power stored in the unplugged piano.
+There may still be lethal voltage in the power supply, so do not assume it’s discharged unless verified with a meter or by a qualified technician.

-- Locate the power supply.
+3. Locate the power supply.
 It’s the metal box at lower right.
 It mounts directly to the bottom of the piano, and you’ll see several large capacitors.
+Do not remove the power supply from its metal frame, or its enclosure in a grand piano.

 How do I ship a power supply?